 This styrofoam head self-portrait craft is an amazing art activity for kids to do for art class, craft camp or a craft session with friends.
 With paint, yarn, ribbons and craft jewels, your kids can create a custom image of themselves to hold hats and hairbands, sunglasses and jewelry or to display as a one-of-a-kind piece of art in their bedroom.

 Do you ever hit on a craft idea for the kids, and somehow you just know it’s going to be a screaming success?
-That’s how it was with these styrofoam head self-portraits..
-I don’t know who was more excited about the process and the results – the hooligans or me – but I do know that this was, hands-down, one of the coolest art activities the older kids in my daycare have ever done.
+That’s how it was with these styrofoam head self-portraits.
+I don’t know who was more excited about the process and the results – the hooligans or me – but I do know that this was, hands-down, one of the coolest self-portrait projects the kids in my daycare have ever done.

 It took me a while to figure out precisely what to make with these heads.
 I thought about having the kids turn them into clowns or gory Halloween characters but then an even better idea dawned on me.